-- For example, a municipality may have an engineering and construction firm contracted to build a new community center and wants to use the same firm to perform citywide water and sewer infrastructure projects as permitted by the ARP Local Fiscal Recovery Funds (“LFRF”).
-This scope is very different than what is included in the current contract, and may be considered noncompetitive.
+- For example, a municipality may have an engineering and construction firm contracted to build a new community center and wants to use the same firm to perform citywide water and sewer infrastructure projects as permitted by the CLFRF.
+This scope is different than what is included in the current contract and may be considered noncompetitive.

 - Has the vendor demonstrated capacity and financial responsibility to provide the goods or services being sought?

-- Are there other vendors or organizations that could also reasonably and responsibly provide the good and service that may object to the lack of competition available for federal funds?
+- Are there other vendors or organizations that could also reasonably and responsibly provide the good and/or service that may object to the lack of competition available for federal funds?

 - Can the municipality clearly document and justify the reasoning to utilize an existing vendor relationship in lieu of following normal procurement and contracting processes?
 This may include justification of exigent or emergency circumstances, imminent threat to public health and safety, or substantive demonstration that no alternatives were feasible.

-In some cases, existing relationships established through a Memorandum of Understanding (“MOU”) or a Memorandum of Agreement (“MOA”) can be expanded for the provision of services that may fall under the intended use of ARP funding, such as non-profits or other public entities, like local public school districts or institutions of higher education, which provide public services including housing support, healthcare, food distribution, or job training programs.
-Municipalities may explore utilizing existing MOUs or MOAs, or establishing new MOUs or MOAs, with non-profits or public entities to provide additional services utilizing ARP funding.
-MOUs and MOAs should still include the required contract provisions, monitoring and oversight requirements, and cost principles as identified by federal or local requirements, though likely will not follow the same procurement process.
+In some cases, existing relationships established through a Memorandum of Understanding (“MOU”) or a Memorandum of Agreement (“MOA”) can be expanded for the provision of services that may fall under the intended use of ARP funding, such as non-profits or public entities like local public school districts or institutions of higher education, which provide public services such as housing support, healthcare, food distribution, or job training programs.
+Municipalities may explore utilizing existing MOUs or MOAs, or establishing new MOUs or MOAs, with non-profits and public entities to provide additional services utilizing existing MOUs or MOAs, or establishing new MOUs or MOAs, with non-profits or public entities to provide additional services utilizing ARP funding.
+MOUs and MOAs should still include the required contract provisions, monitoring and oversight requirements, and cost principles as identified by federal or local requirements, though they likely will not follow the same procurement process.
 Municipalities should also be prepared to justify and document the selection of the MOU or MOA as the most appropriate, reasonable, and cost-effective method to provide services utilizing ARP funds.

 Effective August 2020, based on Federal Register Publication Vol 85 No. 128, 40064-40068.